 Should I Get a Malamute or Husky?

+Well, it depends.
 Individual owners should decide which one to own based on their own specific needs and circumstances.
 There is no right or wrong answer when it comes to picking between the two.
+Both of these dogs are amazing.

 Just be aware that there are many mixed breeds featuring Alaskan Malamutes or Siberian Huskies.
 And if you can’t decide, there’s even a mutt called the Alusky, which is a mix of the Alaskan Malamute and the Siberian Husky.